Rav317/Notes_Making/README.md

 # Notes_Making

-As partof DotSlash 2020 held at PES Univerisity we created a NLP based Notes making application that creates written notes out of lecture videos and audios.
+As part of DotSlash 2020 held at PES Univerisity we created a NLP based Notes making application that creates written notes out of lecture videos and audios.

 NLP is used to find the particular topic about which the lecture is about.